ttg44/ttg44/README.md

 - Evidence-based analysis
 - Open documentation where appropriate

-The organisation focuses on developing frameworks that improve understanding of technological, political, scientific, and societal change.
+The organisation focuses on developing frameworks that improve understanding of technological, political, communications, and societal change.

 ---